Accenture/openathon-2019-react/labs/lab-03/README.md

 ### Using Fetch Component

-You can retrieve the logo url from the fake REST API json-server.
-To do this:
+Using your Fetch component in `App.jsx' you can retrieve the logo url from the fake REST API json-server and pass it to the Header as a `logo` prop.

 1. Add the Fetch component into the App render method and replace the logo attribute with the `data.logo` returned: